Cát Bà Island: Tourism

-The development of infrastructure on Cat Ba in the 1990's greatly improved the island's accessibility.
-These developments include: the construction of bigger roads; the construction of dams to build harbors and to protect Cat Ba town from flooding; consistent electricity being brought to the island in 1997; and the introduction of daily scheduled large ferries and barges, able to transport trucks and cars from the mainland.
-These developments lead to a rapid increase in tourism and development in Cat Ba town starting in 2001.
-Since then, a stop on Cat Ba Island has been included in the itinerary of many Ha Long Bay cruises and a strip of tall, thin, five-storey budget hotels line the seafront.
+The development of infrastructure on Cat Ba in the 1990s significantly improved the island's accessibility.
+These developments include: the construction of larger roads; the construction of dams to build harbors and to protect Cat Ba town from flooding; the provision of consistent electricity to the island in 1997; and the introduction of daily scheduled large ferries and barges capable of transporting trucks and cars from the mainland.
+These developments led to a rapid increase in tourism and development in Cat Ba town (old) starting in 2001.
+Since then, a stop on Cat Ba Island has been included in the itinerary of many Ha Long Bay cruises, and a strip of tall, thin, five-storey budget hotels lines the seafront.
 Cat Ba Island receives over 350,000 visitors a year.